supertgo/To-Do-List/README.md

 ###How it works

-On the button next to the select element, you can create another list.
+<li> On the button next to the select element, you can create another list. </li>
-To add a new task, just type on the main input and click on the button next it.
+<li> To add a new task, just type on the main input and click on the button next it. </li>
-The list is saved on the local storage so if  the history is cleared, the whole site also will be cleared.
+<li> The list is saved on the local storage so if  the history is cleared, the whole site also will be cleared. </li>